Beginning when I was 18 or thereabouts I had a number of near death experiences in a fairly short span.

 2.)
 I ended up getting reluctantly involved in a domestic disturbance when a young lady I was interested in begged me to stop her enraged father from shooting the family dog in the garage.
 He turned the deer rifle on me and I was but a split second from dying and I knew it.
 I was surprised how calm I was with the rifle in the center of my chest with the finger of an over the edge man on the trigger.
 I told him if he fired the rifle the bullet would bounce around the garage and get him or one of the screaming kids then I turned and walked away expecting to be shot in the back.

 3.)
 I came extremely close to going to prison for 30 years solely on the word of a cop I knew who claimed he saw me driving a car he was chasing and saw me shooting at him.
 There was no way on God's green earth that he saw me.
-It was my car, my gun, the driver escaped at my brother's girl friend's house by swimming the river toward my house and I had no alibi.
+It was my car, my gun, the driver escaped at my brother's girl friend's house by swimming the river toward my house and I had no alibi but it was not me.

 It was my word against the cop's and they didn't seem to be believing me at all.